grafana/beyla/docs/sources/network/quickstart.md

 Prometheus exporting for network metrics is not currently supported.
 {{% /admonition %}}

-Beyla works with any OpenTelemetry endpoint, for this quickstart we use the OpenTelemetry endpoint in Grafana Cloud.
+Beyla works with any OpenTelemetry endpoint.
+This quickstart uses the OpenTelemetry endpoint in Grafana Cloud.
 You can get a [Free Grafana Cloud Account at Grafana's website](/pricing/).

 To get your stack's OpenTelemetry endpoint, login to the Grafana Cloud Portal, and click **Configure** under the **OpenTelemetry** section.